Best iPhone App Blocker

 Fella is not trying to be the biggest app blocker.
 It is trying to be the clearest one for a specific iPhone problem: selected distracting apps should not be available all day.

-The daily rule is intentionally narrow.
-Pick the apps, keep them blocked, use one emergency 5-minute unlock if something real comes up, then let Fella lock them again automatically.
+The rule is intentionally narrow.
+Pick the apps, keep them blocked, use one 5-minute emergency unlock per blocking session if something real comes up, then let Fella lock them again automatically.

 What kind of apps should a blocker handle?